Skip to content

 -V, --version show program's version number and exit

--c, --critical CRIT Set the critical threshold for logged in tty/pts users,
+-c, --critical CRIT Threshold for logged-in tty/pts users, in the format

-in the format "3,10".
-On Windows, you can additionally
+"tty,pts".
+On Windows, you can additionally specify a

 --test TEST For unit tests.
 Needs "path-to-stdout-file,path-to-